-The U.S. Food and Drug Administration (FDA) will approve a product only if the data meets certain statistical criteria, so position is very important in a trial’s success.
+The U.S. Food and Drug Administration (FDA) will approve a product only if the data meets certain statistical criteria, so this position is very important in a trial’s success.

-Sponsor drug companies use biostatisticians before a trial begins to help set the parameters for data collection and review.
+Sponsor drug companies use biostatisticians before a trial begins to help set parameters for data collection and review.
 But their main work is analyzing the trial data and extracting results.

-Because statistics are known to be massaged from time to time to suit the needs of a pharmaceutical company, this area of work is highly regulated.
+Because statistics are known to be ‘massaged’ from time to time to suit the needs of a pharmaceutical company, this area of work is highly regulated.

-Clinical quality assurance (CQA) auditors inspect all documents and processes for a study to ensure that they all comply with the good clinical practice (GCP) guidelines and standard operating procedures (SOPs)
+Clinical quality assurance (CQA) auditors inspect all documents and processes for a study to ensure that they all comply with the good clinical practice (GCP) guidelines and standard operating procedures (SOPs).

 Today, studies are done all over the world, and there is increasing pressure to harmonize standards and procedures.
 The CQA auditor is in the thick of things in the regulated world of clinical studies, ensuring compliance with ever-changing rules and regulations.

 RA professionals come from a variety of disciplines such as law, academic/industrial research and medicine.
 RA is a promising field for scientists searching for alternative careers because it offers a multitude of starting jobs and opportunities for advancement.

 RA professionals are essential to all aspects of the drug-development process including preparing, submitting, and monitoring submissions to regulatory agencies, addressing issues raised in the regulatory review process, managing reports, and tracking and other post-marketing functions.

 However, RA professionals are increasingly involved with products during the research and development phases, in the design and monitoring of clinical studies, marketing, advertising, and communications.